Academic Credit for Undergrads

 Additional Eligibility Notes

-F1 Visa students seeking an internship must work in conjunction with the Office of International Student Services (Romero International Center) ensuring proper INS procedures.
+F1 Visa students seeking an internship must work in conjunction with the Center for International Education.

 A student with any hold - whether bursar or academic - may not participate in the Internship Program until the hold issue is successfully resolved.